-The Health Psychology specialization will familiarize you with the latest theory, research and practice in the field, and prepare you to lead and influence change in health in today’s diverse communities.
-As a health psychology student, you will explore the important interaction between the body and the mind, and how you can intervene to bring about positive change.
+The Master’s in Health Psychology familiarizes you with the latest theory, research and practice in the field, and prepares you to lead and influence change in the healthcare field.
+With our unique one-to-one mentoring approach, you explore the important interaction between the body and the mind, and how you can intervene to bring about positive change.
 You will study factors that influence health and illness, such as stress and nutrition, explore complementary and alternative medical approaches, and address important issues such as eating disorders and medical compliance.
-You will also be challenged to develop your own solutions to today’s psycho-social health problems.
+You will be challenged to develop your own solutions to today’s psycho-social health problems.

 General Degree Requirements

 The master's degree requires a total of 36 credit hours at the graduate level beyond the bachelor's degree.